 - What types of maintenance tasks typically need to be fulfilled?

 - How many assets do you need to maintain?

 - How many work orders do you receive per asset?

 - What is your average response time for fulfilling those work orders?

 In most cases, these questions will figure more into your staffing levels than square footage alone, so be sure to take a look at them.
-Tools such as CMMS software can track that data for you and help you make information-based staffing decisions.

 Now, in scenarios where you have an especially large facility to cover, space becomes more relevant.
 The more time your technicians spend getting from one asset to the next, the less they’ll be able to accomplish in a given workday.